DataDog/dd-trace-rb/docs/GettingStarted.md

     You can also activate additional integrations here (see [Integration instrumentation](#integration-instrumentation))

 ### Quickstart for Ruby applications

+#### Ruby Auto Instrument all Integrations

+1. Install the gem with `gem install ddtrace`
+2. Add `require 'ddtrace/auto_instrument'` to your application startup sequence.
+This must be done _after_ requiring any libraries or frameworks that should be instrumented.

+    ```ruby
+      require 'sinatra'
+      require 'ddtrace/patch_all'
+    ```

+    You can configure, override, or disable any specific integration settings by also adding a [Ruby Manual Configuration Block](#ruby-manual-configuration).

+#### Ruby Manual Configuration

 1. Install the gem with `gem install ddtrace`
 2. Add a configuration block to your Ruby application: